mbogosian/balanced-hangman/README.md

 - The UI does not expose functionality to change one’s account password, even though such functionality exists on the server.
 This should be easy enough to add, perhaps through the settings screen.
+You can currently trick the application into changing an account password by taking advantage of an apparent server bug (see [Observations About The Server Reference Implementation](#Observations About The Server Reference Implementation)).
+To do this, attempt to log in using a bad e-mail address or password, which will enable the “Create new” button in the account screen.
+Then you can change the e-mail address to an existing account, at which point clicking the “Create new” button will change the password for that account.

 - No thought has been given to [I18n/L10n](http://bit.ly/1cktcE8).
 This is probably bad.
 In my experience, this is difficult to retrofit through